Nick Gage: Personal life

 In an interview in early 2010, Wilson stated he had been addicted to oxycontin and other painkillers for at least a decade.
 At the time of his bank robbery in 2010, he was homeless after being evicted from the house where he had lived with his girlfriend and her mother.

+Wilson was married to Sondra Culbertson until her death on April 1, 2025.

 In an interview with Chris Van Vliet, Wilson noted that he is a Christian and that he prays fairly often.

+His brother Justice Pain was a wrestler that also worked for CZW.
+Pain died on January 24, 2020, after jumping off the Walt Whitman Bridge in Philadelphia after being chased by police.

 Legal issues

 2005 arrest

 Wilson was arrested in 2005 for possession of stolen property.
 He pleaded guilty and paid a $250 fine as well as court costs.

 Bank robbery and incarceration

 On December 30, 2010, New Jersey authorities announced that they were seeking Wilson for robbing a PNC Bank in Collingswood, New Jersey, on December 22.
 During the robbery, Wilson, known for wearing a bandana to the ring, unmasked, handed a note to a female employee at the bank demanding money, and got approximately $3,000.
 Following the robbery, Wilson and his girlfriend went to Atlantic City to gamble.
 Wilson surrendered to authorities on December 31, 2010.
 On March 15, 2011, Wilson pleaded guilty to second degree robbery and on April 29 was sentenced to five years in prison.
 His guilty plea was part of an agreement for a lesser sentence.
 He was eligible for parole on March 31, 2015, after serving 85% of his five-year sentence.
 He was released on parole in April 2015 but violated parole and was re-incarcerated.
 He was released again in November 2016.
 Wilson was also ordered to pay compensation to both the bank and the female employee from whom he had demanded the money.

-Gage's activities have earned him the nickname of the "bank-addicted drug robber" from former wrestling manager turned podcaster Jim Cornette.